-This section includes excerpts of the policies and procedures included in the 2021-2022 Pupil Progression Plan for the Richland Parish School Board.
+This section includes excerpts of the policies and procedures included in the 2022-2023 Pupil Progression Plan for the Richland Parish School Board.
+The entire Pupil Progression Plan can be found at www.richland.k12.la.us.

 Promotion/Retention

 The student must have been present the required number of days/minutes (see Attendance).